ab4d/Ab4d.SharpEngine.Samples/README.md

 ### System requirements to run the samples:
 - NET 6.0+
+- NET 7.0 is required to use MAUI (.NET 8.0 is required to run MAUI on macOS and iOS)

 ### System requirements to open the sample projects:
 - Visual Studio 2022 on Windows (VS 2019 does not support .Net 6)
 - Rider from JetBrains on Windows, Linux and macOS
+- Visual Studio for mac on macOS
 - Visual Studio Code on Windows, Linux and macOS

 ### Expiration date:
-The beta version of Ab4d.SharpEngine will expire 6 months after publishing.
+The beta version of Ab4d.SharpEngine will expire around 6 months after publishing.
+See warning log message for the exact date of expiration.